SergeyKhokhlachev/javaScript/README.md

-Examples of small applications on pure javaScript
+Examples of small applications and scripts on pure javaScript.